hive-scripts/hivehoney/README.md

 No. It's for ad-hoc data retrieval.

 #### what's the purpose of Hive Honey?
-Improve exparience of Data and Business Analysts with Big Data.
+Improve experience of Data and Business Analysts with Big Data.

 #### What are the other ways to extract data from Hive?